ibidem/mjolnir-cfs/+Docs/-01-Modules.md

  10. Unit tests are stored in `+App/tests`

-*Note: The `+App/honeypot.php` files are designed to be read by your IDE to facilitate autocompletion, refactoring, etc; they serve no other purpose.*
+*Note: The `+App/honeypot.php` files are designed to be read by your IDE to facilitate autocompletion, refactoring, etc; they serve no other purpose and the only time you should be opening them is when your IDE is failing to scan them.*

 To get started with a base structure go to: https://github.com/ibidem/mjolnir-template-app and follow the instructions